What are the most common misconceptions about resilience?

 Table of Contents

 Resilience has become a buzzword in the business world, but what does it really mean?
-As organizations face unprecedented challenges, from global pandemics to economic uncertainties, understanding resilience is more crucial than ever.
+As organizations face unprecedented challenges, understanding resilience is more crucial than ever.
 However, misconceptions about this vital trait abound, potentially hindering its development and application in the workplace.
 Recent studies show that 86% of companies view resilience as a key factor in long-term success, yet only 32% feel adequately prepared to foster it within their teams.

 Rob Hosking